-Copy the entire TSWIN folder to a floppy disk or USB device.
+Copy the entire TSWIN folder to a USB device.
 On the destination computer, copy the TSWIN folder to drive C: Create a shortcut to TSWIN.EXE inside the folder.

 If you are not sure where your TSWIN folder is located on the original computer, launch TSWIN and click the yellow question mark.
 The 'Directory' box contains the path to your TSWIN folder.